tomjoht/documenting-apis/_docs/Exploring Other APIs/docapis_flickr_example.md

 $("#flickr").append('<img src="https://farm' + farmId + '.staticflickr.com/' + serverId + '/' + id + '_' + secret + '.jpg"/>');
 ```

+{: .tip}
-{% include tip.html content="A common pattern in programming is to loop through a response.
+A common pattern in programming is to loop through a response.
 This code example used the <code>each</code> method from jQuery to look through all the items in the response and do something with each item.
 Sometimes you incorporate logic that loops through items and looks for certain conditions present to decide whether to take some action.
-Pay attention to methods for looping, as they are common scenarios in programming." %}
+Pay attention to methods for looping, as they are common scenarios in programming.